codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

-Since we're gonna dive into fundamental programming concepts and not yet to touch the tools to manipulate the HTML document, we need to see the output somewhere else; And the statement above will just print any thing we put between the parenthesis `()` to console window of the web browser.
+Since we're gonna dive into fundamental programming concepts and not yet to touch the tools to manipulate the HTML document, we need to see the output somewhere else; And the statement above will just print any thing we put between the parentheses `()` to console window of the web browser.
 To open console window, you can press `F12` or right click on the webpage and choose `Inspect..` then choose `Console` tab.